chromium/chromium/base/memory/README.md

 happens in the object itself, unlike `shared_ptr<T>`.
 It's preferred for an object to remain on the same thread, as `RefCounted` is much cheaper.
-If there are `scoped_refptr`s to the same object on different threads, use `RedCountedThreadSafe`, since accesses to the reference count can race.
+If there are `scoped_refptr`s to the same object on different threads, use `RefCountedThreadSafe`, since accesses to the reference count can race.
 In this case, without external synchronization, the destructor can run on any thread.
 If the destructor interacts with other systems it is important to control and know which thread has the last reference to the object, or you can